michaelcvermeulen/cancer_driver_repurposing/README.md

 # Synthetic lethality drug repurposing - DepMap and PRISM analysis

-This repo supports the manuscript *Challenges and opportunities for drug repurposing in cancers based on synthetic lethality induced by tumor suppressor gene mutations*, under review at npj Systems Biology.
+This repo supports the manuscript *Challenges and opportunities for drug repurposing in cancers based on synthetic lethality induced by tumor suppressor gene mutations*, under review at npj Systems Biology and Applications.

 It contains R scripts to build driver-centric dependency networks, run ANOVA- and RF-based tests, integrate drug sensitivity, and generate figures.